June 2020 update

-- Level 0: Medical Imaging, current IT offices
+- Level 0: Medical Imaging and current IT offices

-- Level 1: Pool, locker rooms, PE and Dance, Exercise Science
+- Level 1: Pool, locker rooms, Physical Education and Dance, and Exercise Science

-- Level 2: Nursing program, office suite, General purpose classrooms, collaboration areas
+- Level 2: Nursing program, office suite, general-purpose classrooms, and collaboration areas

-- Level 3: General purpose classrooms, Architecture and Interior Design, collaboration areas
+- Level 3: General purpose classrooms, Architecture and Interior Design, and collaboration areas

 The layout of a consolidated office suite for the programs in the renovated HT building is another important design decision.
 While the plans currently show just an open area for this consolidated office suite, this space will be designed further to meet the needs and concerns of the new users through a series of engagement design meetings.